-A wreath of fresh bay laurel leaves posted on your entrance doors signals “No Tresspassing” to ghosts.
-To provide relief from destructive and mischievous ghosts and poltergeitst, maintain fresh bay laurel branches and /or leaves within the home.
+A wreath of fresh bay laurel leaves posted on your entrance doors signals “No Trespassing” to ghosts.
+To provide relief from destructive and mischievous ghosts and poltergeist, maintain fresh bay laurel branches and /or leaves within the home.
 Replace them as their green color fades.

 Fumigating an area with camphor and mint is used to send unwanted ghosts in search of new housing.
 One application may not be sufficient, however.
 Use repetitions of mystical numbers for reinforcement.
 Repeat for three, seven, nine, eighteen, twenty-one, or twenty-seven days as needed.